DudenessBoy/WeaveSound/README.md

 performance even on systems with limited resources.

 While not required, it is recommended that you install [ffmpeg](https://ffmpeg.org), as some functionality does rely on this.
 The program has not been tested on MacOS.

+When running from source code, [PyGame](https://pypi.org/project/pygame) is requried, however it is compiled with the executable.